Fort Romualdo Pacheco: Yuma Massacre

 The Yuma Massacre or Yuma Revolt were a series of attacks on New Spain in 1781 by Yumas Indians.
 The trail made by Juan Bautista de Anza's expedition in 1774 from Mexico to South California was called the El Camino del Diablo, or the Road of the Devil.
 The journey was difficult though the Sonoran Desert.
 The Spanish initially had a peaceful relations with Quechans, also called Yumas.
 But in 1781 the Yumas revolted.
 Francisco Garcés had made connections with the Yumas and had become their priest.
 Garcés and the leader of the Yumas, Salvador Palma aka Olleyquotequiebe, had a good relationship.
 But, General Teodoro de Croix broke the peace by building two pueblos towns on the Yumas land.
 Croix did not work with Garcés and no outreach missions were built near the pueblos.
 Croix also did not build any forts at the new pueblos.
 The 1781 uprising at Yuma Crossing on the Colorado River damaged the Spanish Arizona mission settlements of San Pedro y San Pablo de Bicuñer and Puerto de Purísima Concepción.
 The attacks of July 18, 1781 killed Lieutenant Governor Fernando Rivera y Moncada, the mission Father of the Arizona mission, Francisco Garcés, and others.
 Yuma Revolt at the crossing and the pueblos resulted in the death of about 100 Spanish: about 60 men, 20 women, and 20 children.
 Of the men killed there were four friars, 36 soldiers and 20 civilians.
 The Yumas also took 74 as captives.
 Though Pedro Fages leadership a group took two visits to the Yumas and was able to get 72 of the captives released in 1781.

 Captain José Antonio Roméu was put in charge of a retaliatory force to attack the Yumas for the massacre.
 He and Governor Felipe de Neve led attacked the elusive warriors from September to October in 1782.
 The retaliatory force killed 108 Yumas, took 85 prisoners, and recover 1,048 stolen horses.
-But the operation was unable to defeat the Yumas and Anza Trail stayed close.
+But the operation was unable to defeat the Yumas and Anza Trail stayed closed.

 In December 1851 US Major Samuel P. Heintzelman and sixty US troops came to the Yuma Crossing from San Diego.
 They built Fort Yuma.
 In 1852 he was able to end hostilities with the Yumas and end the Yuma War.